SIG Group: Railways, Vehicles (1853–1995)

-The schweizerische Waggonfabrik ("Swiss Wagon Factory") was founded in 1853 by Friedrich Peyer im Hof, Heinrich Moser, and Johann Conrad Neher.
+The Schweizerische Waggonfabrik ("Swiss Wagon Factory") was founded in 1853 by Friedrich Peyer im Hof, Heinrich Moser, and Johann Conrad Neher.
 From 1854, it produced railway cars for the emerging Swiss railway companies.
 Friedrich Peyer was one of the directors of the Swiss Northeastern Railway, also founded in 1853.
-Their factory in Neuhausen am Rheinfall was originally powered by the nearby Rhine Falls and employed 150 workers, by the mid-1860s increased to 500 workers.
+In 1855 SIG railway carriages were honoured with an award at the World’s Fair in Paris.
+Their factory in Neuhausen am Rheinfall was originally powered by the nearby Rhine Falls and employed 150 workers, which by the mid-1860s increased to 500 workers.